 An evening book discussion group reading fiction and nonfiction from around the world.
 All are welcome!
 Interested in joining us?
 Pick up the monthly title anytime at the Checkout Desk, then come by for discussion!

-Read or listen to The Remains of the Day on Wisconsin's Digital Library.
+Read or listen to Deep Down Dark on Wisconsin's Digital Library.

-Read or listen to The Translator on Wisconsin's Digital Library.
+Read or listen to The Dry on Wisconsin's Digital Library.

 Upcoming Discussion Titles